Disclosures

 Local Investment Advisor Partners With Renowned Author to Release New Book

-FOR IMMEDIATE RELEASE SAN DIEGO, CA — October 29, 2019 – San Diego investment advisor, David Reyes of Reyes Financial Architecture, teamed up with a select group of financial professionals and renowned writer, Jack Canfield, to author a new book titled, Momma’s Secret Recipe for Retirement Success: The Truth About Risk, The Stock Market, Fees and Annuities. […]
+SAN DIEGO, CA — October 29, 2019 – San Diego investment advisor, David Reyes of Reyes Financial Architecture, teamed up with a select group of financial professionals and renowned writer, Jack Canfield, to author a new book titled, Momma’s Secret Recipe for Retirement Success: The Truth About Risk, The Stock Market, Fees and Annuities.
+The book, released on October 1, was published by CelebrityPress®, a world-leading business book publisher, and reached best-seller status on Amazon during the first day of its release.

 Getting a Mortgage for a Second Home: Compare Rates & Learn More